DGCA imposes restrictions on IndiGo, GoAir in operating P&W engines-powered A320 neo planes

 Among others, the two carriers have been directed to carry out certain inspections of the P&W engines, including weekly inspection of the 3rd stage LPT blade.

 For new engines, certain inspection has to be done at the first oil filter change.
-“For engines that have already has the first oil filter change and are less than the 1,000 FH (Flight Hour) of operation time, perform BSI at next opportunity or A check whichever is earlier,” the communication said.
+“For engines that already have their first oil filter changed and are less than the 1,000 FH (flight hours) of operation time, perform BSI at next opportunity or A check whichever is earlier,” the communication said.

 With respect to the engines, the watchdog has also asked the airlines to create awareness among cabin and cockpit crew about “odour/ burning smell/ smoke (even if slightest) during approach phase and positive reporting to cockpit crew for necessary action”.